 Introduction

 LeetCode 325: Maximum Size Subarray Sum Equals k is a classic prefix sum + hashmap problem.
-You're given an array of integers and a target sum k
+You're given an array of integers and a target sum k, and you're asked to find the length of the longest subarray that sums up to k.

 This is a perfect example of how prefix sums can be used to solve subarray problems in O(n) time.